 I picked up this set of 3 small bud vases called the Sommar 2017 from IKEA.
 I was specifically looking for small vases for styling and while I liked the size and the shapes of the vases, the colours (specifically the mint and pink) didn’t go with our decor.
 Since I still had some gold leaf and adhesive left over from the gold leaf jewelry trays project, I decided to gold leaf two of the three vases.

-I bought a set of small, plain white rectangular 7″ x 5″ serving plates to use for jewelry and other odds and ends.
-However, since the trays I purchased were plain, with a very simple etched pattern, I thought that adding interest to them with gold leaf might make them more appealing.
+I bought a set of small white rectangular 7″ x 5″ serving plates to use for jewelry and other odds and ends.
+However, since the trays I purchased were very plain, with a simple etched pattern, I thought that adding interest to them with gold leaf might make them more appealing.